Shorter Biography for Book and School Event Publicity

 My own writing career began in a tattered green notebook with a short story titled Animals 1.
 The story starts: "One day the Dog and Cat were going to the park.
 On the way they saw the Pig was going to the Park.
 So they all went together.
 They got to the Park.
 On the way back they saw a cow and the cow was on the way back too.
 And the cow said goodbye."
 This illustrated story continues with a trip to the zoo, again focusing on the Hellos, Goodbyes, and friends made along the way rather than on the destination.
 As my younger self was clearly aware, the journey described is, of course, a metaphor for life.
 I have made many friends and colleagues along the way who have inspired me, challenged me, and helped me to grow.

 I am forever grateful for the people I met at Colgate University, Cornell University (BA in Film and English in 2007), Simmons College (MA in Children's Literature and MFA in Writing for Children in 2010), and everywhere in between.

 In 2009, I met my now-husband Scott, online initially, then in-person while serving on jury duty.
 We currently live on the city line between Cambridge and Somerville, Massachusetts, along with the dog I always wanted, a well-dressed Poodle-Pomeranian named Rudolph (Rudy).

-I currently work at Harvard University in a non-writing job and spend evenings working on manuscripts and screenplays for children and young adults or relaxing and watching TV while thinking I should be writing.
+I currently work in a non-writing job during the day and spend evenings/early mornings working on manuscripts and screenplays for children and young adults or relaxing and watching TV while thinking I should be writing.
+I enjoy hiking and would love to visit more of the National Parks.
+I once ran a marathon, which was quite a far way to go.
 I also enjoy eating ice cream and drinking hot chocolate, but this probably isn't really unique.
 Hmm.